-How New York investigators are taking aim at Trump and his family
+How New York authorities are taking aim at Trump and his family

 Trump’s attorneys and his company say James is pursuing Trump for political reasons, arguing that she is unfit to conduct an inquiry because of her previous statements about how Trump was an “illegitimate” president.

-Taken as a whole, the Tuesday filing offers the most clear picture yet of the evidence investigators have against Trump and his three eldest children and suggests how they might proceed.
+Taken as a whole, the Tuesday filing offers the clearest picture yet of the evidence investigators have against Trump and his three eldest children and suggests how they might proceed.
 A civil case is likely to be filed by James in the upcoming months, while a criminal case on valuation practices remains less certain, although it has not been ruled out, according to a person familiar with the matter who spoke on the condition of anonymity because of the sensitivity of the matter.

 Here are the biggest takeaways from the evidence James disclosed: